koptelovmax/gaussianprocess/track.md

 - Update the review
 - Search for kern functions and kern gradients libraries
 - Find proper SCG optimization function and perform it

+## 26.05.16
+### What has done
+- Update of the review
+- Ky function reimplementation

+### Why
+- I must understand how it works

+### What has learned

+### What next
+- Search for kern functions and kern gradients libraries
+- Find proper SCG optimization function and perform it